telstra/open-kilda/docs/design/network-discovery/README.md

 # Network discovery

 ## Overview
-One of the main Open-Kilda tasks is the automatic network discovery.
+One of the main OpenKilda tasks is the automatic network discovery.
 This discovery process is not a one-time action.
 We must be able to track and react on topology changes.
 For example, a new inter-switch link (ISL) must be detected and used as a possible route for existing or future flows.
 Temporary or permanently corrupted